tom-morgan00/sql_course/README.md

 ### Additional questions

 6. Which companies offer the highest average salary?
-7. What are the most in-demand skills based on job postings?
-8. What percentage of jobs are remote (work from home)?
+7. What percentage of jobs are remote (work from home)?
-9. Which job titles have the highest average salary?
+8. Which job titles have the highest average salary?
-10. What is the distribution of job postings across different countries?

 Here are all the SQL queries: [project_sql folder](/project_sql/)